ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 Plaza de San Fernando 10, 41410 Carmona

 This place has many bad reviews about price and service.
-We only had the special of the day, setas Sylvestre (a fairly large portion €12) which was supposedly picked in the campo that morning and was good, and 3 cañas.
-Service was ok.
+We only had the special of the day, setas sylvestre (a reasonably large portion €12), which was supposedly picked in the campo that morning and was good, and three cañas.
+Service was okay.

 At this point, we came across some dancing ladies in the square.